🧭

 Keep passive voice when the actor is unknown, irrelevant, or intentionally secondary.
 Legal, scientific, and process-oriented writing sometimes benefits from that emphasis.

 Want to tighten the final draft further?
-Use Word Counter or Sentence Counter after rewriting.
+Use Sentence Rewriter or Rewrite for SEO Tool after rewriting.

 Frequently asked questions